ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-1.md

 ### UI

-I step away from the basic *Pages* philosophy - there are no *Pages* directories except in the *Web* project.
+I step back from the basic *Pages* philosophy - I think this is one area the Microsoft (and other SPA frameworks) could have introduced some new terminology.
+There are no *Pages* directories except in the *Web* project.
 SPAs aren't web sites.
 We need step outside the webpage paradigm.
 The Blazor UI is a component based; to think of it as a web page perpetuates the paradigm.
 The only web page is the launch page on the server.
 Once the SPA launches, the application changes out components to transition between Views.
-I've built an SPA without a router and no Urls in sight.
+I've built an SPA with no router or Urls in sight - just like a desktop application.

 I'll use the following terminology thoughout these articles:
 1. Page - the launch web page on the web site.
 The only page in an SPA.